vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 ## Summary
 In this post, we covered three different ways to use frozen models and frozen embeddings with Vespa while still allowing for task-specific customization of the embeddings.
-Frozen document-side embeddings are a promising direction for deploying ML embeddings to production.

-Get started with Vespa embedding tailoring using the [custom embeddings sample application](https://github.com/vespa-engine/sample-apps/tree/master/custom-embeddings).
+Simplify your ML-embedding use cases by getting started with the [custom embeddings sample application](https://github.com/vespa-engine/sample-apps/tree/master/custom-embeddings).
 Deploy the sample application locally using the Vespa container